L'Engle "Novel Links" ¤ List of Books ¤ Other Websites

 In a story that appears to take place a year after Arm of the Starfish, Poly and Charles accompany their father on a freighter cruise (Dragons in the Waters) and meet Simon Renier, a descendant of Stella Renier, heroine of L'Engle's adult novel The Other Side of the Sun.
 Another Renier relative appears in A House Like a Lotus, in which Poly, now known as "Polly," dates a young doctor named Queron "Renny" Renier, who is Simon's cousin.

 We first meet Virginia Porcher, who appears as one of the conference members in A House Like a Lotus, in the adult novel A Winter's Love, where she is a teenager, Virginia Bowen.
-Virginia's husband Henry, who is mentioned in Lotus as being in a sanitarium, is a descendant of Henry Porcher, the protagonist of L'Engle's out-of-print novel Ilsa.
-(See Ilsa synopsis below.)
-Ilsa Woolf is also referenced in L'Engle's posthumous novel The Joys of Love as having taken care of Elizabeth's mother when she was dying.
+Virginia's husband Henry, who is mentioned in Lotus as being in a sanitarium, is a descendant of Henry Porcher, the protagonist of L'Engle's novel Ilsa, which was recently reprinted.
+(Ilsa Woolf is also referenced in L'Engle's posthumous novel The Joys of Love as having taken care of Elizabeth's mother when she was dying.)

 Virginia's best friend in Winter's Love is Mimi Oppenheimer, whose grandmother is Stella Renier (Other Side of the Sun).
 Mimi appears again, as an adult and a doctor, in the sequel to L'Engle's first novel A Small Rain.
 This sequel, A Severed Wasp, features Katherine Forrester Vigneras, heroine of Small Rain, now an elderly woman and renown concert pianist.

 Additionally, appearing in Wasp is an adult Suzy Austin, now married to Josh Davidson of The Young Unicorns.
 Their four children are Josh, John, Tory (Victoria), and Emily, who is named after Emily Gregory, the protagonist of Young Unicorns.
-(Emily Gregory is briefly mentioned in Dragons in the Waters as having become an internationally famous pianist despite her blindness.)
+(Emily Gregory is briefly mentioned in Dragons in the Waters as having become an internationally famous pianist.)

 Additionally, as a couple of correspondents have noted to me (thanks, Teresa and Jennifer!), in And Both Were Young, Paul is complimented on his treatment of his dog Ariel's injured leg by a Dr. Bejart; this appears to be Charles Bejart, "Charlot," Katherine Vigneras' friend in The Small Rain.